OpeOginni/your-flow-token/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the `frontend` directory on the terminal with `cd frontend`.
 3. Install the dependencies by running the command `npm install`.
+4. Create a `.env` file and using the variables in the `.envexample` file, put in your api key from [NFT.Storage](https://nft.storage/)
-4. Start the development server with `npm run dev`.
+5. Start the development server with `npm run dev`.

 ## How To Create a Fungible Token on the Flow Blockchain